robotology/icub-tech-support/README.md

 # icub-support
-This is a virtual repository that provides support requests for individual robots.
-Please tag questions with the name of the robot.
+This respository hosts tickets relative to requesto of support for individual iCub robots.

+All issues are public, but to post a new issue you need a github account.
+Administrators will assign a tag that identifies the robot and the type of question/issue.